RecursionSpace/OpenPod/README.md

 ## Installation

 OpenPod is designed to communicate with hardware over a local mesh network using [XBee module](https://www.digi.com/products/embedded-systems/digi-xbee/rf-modules/2-4-ghz-rf-modules/xbee3-zigbee-3).
 While OpenPod can be installed on any computer running Ubuntu, most installations are done on a [Raspberry Pi](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/).
+To prepare a Raspbery Pi for OpenPod checkout the [Pi Setup Guide](docs/pi_setup.md).

 For convenience, an installation script as been provided that will download OpenPod and make the necessary system changes to get OpenPod running.
 This script can be run from the command line using the following command: